Clinical Fellowship Program

 ACGME-Accredited – One-Year Program

-The Department of Pathology offers a one-year ACGME-accredited fellowship in gastrointestinal (GI), hepatobiliary, and pancreatic pathology.
-This comprehensive training program is designed to provide in-depth experience in the interpretation of endoscopic biopsies, liver and pancreatobiliary biopsies, and complex surgical resection specimens, including transplant cases.
+The University of Arizona Department of Pathology offers a comprehensive ACGME-accredited fellowship in Gastrointestinal (GI), Hepatobiliary, and Pancreatic Pathology.
+This one-year program provides advanced, in-depth training in the interpretation of endoscopic biopsies, liver and pancreatobiliary biopsies, and complex surgical resection specimens—including transplant cases.

 The department handles a high volume of specimens annually, including: